OVPR Salomon Faculty Research Awards Fund Guidelines

 Preference will be given to junior faculty who are in the process of building their research portfolio.

-Award funds may be applied toward reasonable and necessary costs of conducting research and scholarship.
-Some, but not all, allowable expenses include: the purchase of equipment, materials and supplies, travel, and office expenses.
-Full or partial stipends for advanced graduate students who have completed their course work, and research stipends for undergraduate research assistants (RAs) may also be funded.
-Expenditures for faculty salaries (either summer or academic year) or for graduate student tuition are not permitted (The Graduate School will pay 100% tuition for students supported by OVPR Salomon funds in departments that report to the Dean of the Faculty.
-Tuition arrangements for BioMed graduate students supported by OVPR Salomon funds need to be approved through the BioMed Office of Graduate and Postdoctoral Studies in advance of submitting a Salomon application).
-Please refer to the Brown IP Policy for questions regarding intellectual property.
+Award funds may be used to support reasonable and necessary costs of conducting research and scholarship.
+All expenditures under this program must be in accordance with University policies and procedures, including COVID-related restrictions.
+Please see Guidelines for the Use of Startup and Research Funds under COVID-19 in place at this time and monitor any subsequent University communications on this subject.
+Some, but not all, allowable expenses (subject to Brown’s guidelines and approval processes, if applicable, at the time of award) include: support for travel and supplies; postdoctoral candidate stipends; full or partial stipends for advanced graduate students who have completed their coursework; and research stipends for undergraduate research assistants (if undergraduate support is included, an explanation of why the Brown UTRA program cannot support the stipend must be included).
+Expenditures for faculty salaries (either summer or academic year), indirect costs, or for graduate student tuition are not permitted.
+(The Graduate School will pay 100% tuition for PhD students supported by OVPR Research Seed funds in departments that report to the Dean of the Faculty.
+Tuition arrangements for BioMed graduate students supported by OVPR Research Seed funds need to be approved through the BioMed Office of Graduate and Postdoctoral Studies in advance of submitting a Seed application).
+If Salomon award results in the development of items eligible for patent or copyright, or the production of any books or works of art, the Brown University Patent and Invention Policy and Copyright Policy shall apply.

 Within 60 days of the end of the approved award period, the recipient must provide OVPR with a final report.
 This report should outline the work accomplished as a result of the award, highlight the significant progress made on the project, summarize any publications, and describe any significant deviations from or extensions to the project described in the original proposal.